cgrates/cgrates/docs/tut_freeswitch_installs.rst

 - Redis_ to serve as Rating and Accounting DB for **CGRateS**.
 - MySQL_ to serve as StorDB for **CGRateS**.

-We will install them in one shoot using the command bellow.
+We will install them in one shot using the command bellow.

 ::